Skip to content

 Within a single step

-1. CEL context building. _build_cel_context() assembles the four namespaces: p/payload (raw data), s/signal (workflow signals + promoted outputs + step inputs), o/output (declared output signals), and steps (upstream step outputs).
+4. CEL context building (input stage). _build_cel_context() assembles the namespaces: p/payload (raw data), s/signal (workflow signals + promoted values), i/input (this step's inputs), o/output (empty at input stage), and steps (upstream step inputs and outputs).

-5. Output assertion evaluation.
-CEL expressions reference output values via o.site_eui_kwh_m2 or output.site_eui_kwh_m2.
+8. Output-stage assertion evaluation.
+CEL expressions reference output values via o.* and may freely reference any other namespace.

 Across steps (cross-step communication)

 1. Storage.
-When step N completes, its outputs are saved to validation_run.summary:
+When step N completes, both its inputs and outputs are saved to validation_run.summary:

 {